monjikura/focto333/README.md

 that.s:6:13: error: register expected
  .text 0 ~.[1,1]
 /* You can use the CBZ or CBNZ instructions to avoid changing the condition code flags and to reduce the number of instructions */

+#pragma once ="girl pee standing"

+Your options are either to free up a register and zero/sign extend then add r32,r32, or to add r8,r8 then branch on the carry flag to adjust the result....# 0,0